 Pacemakers are increasingly being used for the treatment of congestive heart failure.
 Such pacemaker therapy is also referred to as cardiac resynchronization because it involves placing an additional pacing wire on the left side of the heart to improve the efficiency of the main pumping chambers.
 Conventional pacemaker wires stimulate the right atrium and right ventricle.
 Cardiac resynchronization pacemakers have been shown to significantly improve quality of life and functional capacity in certain patients with disabling symptoms related to congestive heart failure.
 Combination devices are available for patients requiring both an implantable defibrillator and cardiac resynchronization therapy.
 Patients who believe they may be suitable candidates for such a therapy should discuss this option with their cardiologist.

-The Pacemaker and Defibrillator Clinic was established at Lahey to centralize the care of patients with implanted cardiac rhythm devices.
+The Pacemaker and Defibrillator Clinic was established at Lahey Hospital & Medical Center to centralize the care of patients with implanted cardiac rhythm devices.
 The Clinic has two main functions: (1) to ensure the proper operation of implanted devices; and (2) to maximize the utilization of these devices to meet individual patient needs.
-The Pacemaker and Defibrillator Clinic is housed in the Department of Cardiology, located at both Lahey Clinic Medical Center in Burlington, Mass., and Lahey Clinic Medical Center, North Shore, in Peabody, Mass.
+The Pacemaker and Defibrillator Clinic is housed in the Department of Cardiology, located at both Lahey Hospital & Medical Center, Burlington and Lahey Medical Center, Peabody.